Welcome to the Barcelona Labor Economics Summer School (BLSS)

 Given the wide range of topics covered in the courses, candidates who would benefit from the labor economics summer school include:

-- PhD and master students in economics and business (or other social sciences) who want to further their knowledge in labor issues, or whose dissertation focuses on the labor market or related topics.
+- PhD and master students in Economics (or other social sciences) who want to further their knowledge in labor issues, or whose dissertation focuses on the labor market or related topics.

-- Holders of undergraduate degrees in economics and business (or other social sciences) who wish to complement their background with a comprehensive overview of the labor market from a variety of perspectives.
+- Holders of undergraduate degrees in Economics (or other social sciences) who wish to complement their background with a comprehensive overview of the labor market from a variety of perspectives.

 To be considered for admission, applicants must have: